GWish Scholars

 Gwish Parner shaking hands

-As part of the GWish Project, we are inviting clinician/chaplain pairs to develop and conduct demonstration projects consisting of interprofessional spiritual care clinical models that can be tested in multiple health settings.
-Findings will then create pathways for future research, grants, and a larger, more standardized implementation of interprofessional spiritual care.
+As part of the GWish Project, we are inviting our second cohort of clinician/chaplain pairs to develop and conduct demonstration projects consisting of interprofessional spiritual care clinical models that can be tested in multiple health settings.

 BECOME A GWISH SCHOLAR

-The purpose of these demonstration projects is to establish an evidence-base for spiritual care in clinical settings and create a Learning Collaborative for sharing best practices among a growing network of spiritual care leaders.
+The purpose of these demonstration projects is to establish an evidence-base for spiritual care in clinical settings and share best practices among a growing network of spiritual care leaders through our ongoing Learning Collaborative.

 As emerging leaders in this nascent field, all demonstration project participants will become part of a network of GWish Scholars, working with mentors, teachers, and fellow scholars to elevate spiritual health as a new standard of care across all healthcare systems.

-If you or your organization wish to participate in this early-stage development of the field of spiritual health, we encourage you to apply during the times we are accepting applications.
+If you or your organization wish to participate in this early-stage development of the field of spiritual health, we encourage you to apply.
 All teams must consist of one clinician and one chaplain from the same health setting.

 The GWish Scholar demonstration projects have been made possible through generous funding from the John Templeton Foundation.